gennadyg/scala-cheatsheet/README.md

 	override def toString = "Game at stage " + stage
 	//Varargs in Scala are declared with the ‘*’ sign. def sumAll(numbers : Int*)
+	// only visible to current instance
+	private[this] val secret = "password"
+	// only visible in package util
+	private[util] val shared = "s1"
 }
 ```
+## Visibility Rules
+- By default, everything in Scala is public.
+- You can define a member/method/constructor/class as protected/private.
+- A protected member is visible only to the inheriting types.
+- A protected class is visible to the current package and its sub-packages.
+- A private class is visible only to the current package.
+- A private member is visible only to the current class andits nested classes

 ## Class Any provides the following methods:
 - == && != : methods do not perform reference equality